WordPress helpdesk

 Are you interested in adding a WordPress helpdesk to your site?
-Unlike using those SaaS tools where you have to pay a fee every single month, a WordPress helpdesk plugin lets you add an equally functional helpdesk for free (or for a one-time fee, if you want extra functionality).
+Unlike using those SaaS tools where you have to pay a fee every single month, a WordPress helpdesk plugin can give you a solid basic helpdesk inside WordPress for free (or for a one-time fee, if you want extra functionality).

 That means you can still offer great support, but at a fraction of the cost.